Planting and Growing Directions for Dahlias

 Amend beds with 2-4 inches of high quality compost or well rotted manure, a light dusting of bone meal and a balanced organic fertilizer.
 Mix all ingredients into the soil to distribute evenly.

 Dahlias like warm (60 degrees minimum), well-drained soil.
 Dig a hole about 4”-6” deep and lay the tuber horizontally with the sprout facing up, spacing the tubers about 18-24” apart and then cover with loose soil.
 It’s best to stake dahlias at the same time as planting so you don’t have to worry about damaging the roots.
 Staking your dahlias will keep your flowers clean and off of the ground and you will have more flowers.
 After the sprouts appear above the ground you can start watering.
 Don’t cover the tubers with mulch until after the soil has warmed up and don’t fertilize when planting.

-Once your dahlias have started to sprout is when you need to start watering regularly.
+Growing: Once your dahlias have started to grow leaves, you need to start watering regularly.
 Depending on where you live, how fast your soil drains, and the temperatures should all be factored into how much you water your dahlias.
 During the hot summer months you may water 2-3 times per week and 30-60 minutes per day.